This week’s article rounds out another group of five of the ARMED elements (Asset Management, Retention, Marketing, Enrollment and Development)

 On June 1, 2009, General Motors filed for bankruptcy protection.
 In their restructuring, GM’s six brand lines and two major subsidiaries were reduced to four nameplates – Chevrolet, Cadillac, Buick and GMC.
 Chevrolet would be the value leader, Cadillac would remain the luxury vehicle, and Buick for those who want more than the family friendly economical cars offered by Chevrolet, but aren’t ready to step up into the luxury car line associated with the Cadillac brand.
 Buick rebranded itself into “The New Buick,” claiming the niche that Pontiac and Oldsmobile held, rather than offering just a little more luxury than the other model lines, but not the prestige of a Cadillac.
 But back to 2008.

-Now, think of what schools do if, for example, Holy Rosary and St. Bede’s schools were merged.
-Will the new school be called Holy Rosary Bede’s?
-Although I could think of a great logo and marketing materials for the school, it’s more than likely we’ll name it something completely different – like St. Maria Faustina Kowalska – to reflect one of our newer Saints.
-Interestingly, kids would say they go MFK…and is that a brand we’re comfortable with creating?
 We’re more apt to choose a brand new name than to keep one of the names from the two or three schools which were merged and suppress the other one or two for fear of upsetting the members of the other two parishes and the alumni of their schools.
-This recently has happened in the Diocese of Pittsburgh, where names of schools were offered by members of the school community, and even the students had a part in offering their opinions and rationales.
-The Bishop of the Diocese of Pittsburgh recently approved the names of two of the new schools that were created several years ago!
+Several years ago, this happened in the Diocese of Pittsburgh, where names of schools were offered by members of the school community, and even the students had a part in offering their opinions and rationales.
+The Bishop of the Diocese of Pittsburgh then approved the names of two of the new schools that were created when schools were merged.

 From a marketing perspective, although the new name presents new and exciting challenges, the “brands” of those original schools are lost – as is the association of the name of the school with the alumni that graduated from it.